oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 - **Three clear milestones** explaining the deliverables to be achieved by the end of each of the three GSoC coding periods.
 Strong proposals will have clear, concrete and well-defined milestones, whose success can be readily evaluated by an external observer.
 It's OK to break up a milestone into smaller milestones over smaller timescales, but individual milestones should represent *concrete* deliverables that can be merged into the "develop" branch.
 Please try to be realistic when setting milestones, and don't over-promise.

 - **A technical design and implementation plan**.
 The project ideas below are annotated with some notes from the mentors, but please bear in mind that these notes are not exclusive and shouldn't serve as a substitute for thinking carefully and critically about the project from first principles.
+The notes merely serve as ideas or possible starting points, and in fact it may not make sense to implement all of them.
 If, in your thinking, you find aspects not mentioned in the notes, feel free to include a discussion of these aspects in your proposal.
 (For example, certain projects may require a migration of existing production data, and this needs to be accounted for in the project plan.)
 Strong proposals will demonstrate familiarity with the codebase, a realistic implementation plan, and attention to detail.

 - **Mocks or wireframes**, if appropriate.
 For user-facing projects, we strongly favour proposals that demonstrate an empathy for the user.
 If you're proposing frontend design mocks, we suggest showing your ideas to your friends and getting their critical feedback, so that you can be confident that others find them intuitive as well.
 Note that you do not need to make your mocks pixel-perfect, but they should illustrate the primary user journeys clearly enough for us to understand exactly what you're proposing.